Laura Hanson Schlachter

 Phone: (608) 261-1355

-Laura Hanson Schlachter joined the University of Wisconsin Center for Cooperatives in January 2021 to lead the Cooperative Governance Research Initiative and a survey about co-op diversity, equity, and inclusion efforts.
+Laura Hanson Schlachter joined the University of Wisconsin Center for Cooperatives in January 2021 to lead the Cooperative Governance Research Initiative and Diversity, Equity & Inclusion Trends in the Cooperative Community survey.
 Both projects leverage Laura’s expertise in mixed methods research, survey design, and community economic development policy.

 Laura’s research and teaching are at the intersection of environmental, economic, and political sociology.
 She earned her PhD in Sociology and Community & Environmental Sociology at the University of Wisconsin-Madison in 2020 and has published peer-reviewed articles, policy reports, and an undergraduate textbook in addition to directing the Democracy at Work Institute’s 2017 Worker Co-op Census.
-Her scholarship has received generous support from the National Science Foundation, AmeriCorps, and Rutgers Institute for the Study of Employee Ownership.
+Her scholarship has received generous support from the National Science Foundation, AmeriCorps, Women & Wellbeing in Wisconsin & the World (4W), and Institute for the Study of Employee Ownership and Profit Sharing.
 She also holds a Master in Public Affairs from Princeton University and a B.A. from Whitman College.

 - How Economic Democracy Impacts Workers, Firms, and Communities: A Census of Individual Workers in Worker Cooperatives (with Olga Prushinskaya)